infraguys/genesis_oidc_ui/docs/overview.md

 - displaying the login form on the main screen;
 - sending the username and password to the backend token endpoint;
 - storing the received tokens in memory and, when the `Remember me on this computer` checkbox is enabled, additionally in `localStorage`;
+- keeping the root `App` component as a composition root by delegating orchestration logic to custom hooks such as `useIdp`, `useAuth`, and `useAuthorizationRequest`.
 - optionally loading an IdP (Identity Provider) configuration when the `idp_uuid` query parameter is present in the browser URL.
 When an IdP is loaded successfully, the login panel header and subtitle are customized using the IdP `name` and `description` fields, the login form is shown only after the IdP request completes, and the `iam_client` field from the IdP configuration is used as the IAM client identifier for token endpoints and per-client token storage in `localStorage`.

 A detailed description of the architecture, token handling algorithm, IdP-driven login panel behavior, and manual testing scenarios is available in the `auth-flow.md` document in the `docs/` directory.